ne664/Soul-of-Reason-NER/README.md

 `2) Running the Jupyter Notebook: 'SOR_DEMO.ipynb'` <br>
 `3) Using the streamlit app: 'app.py'` <br>

+`Implementation instructions for each of these options is contained in the SOR_DEMO.ipynb file.`

 ### Before implementing any of the above, ensure that you have installed the package requirements by doing the following:

 1) Clone this repository to your local machine